More on the monks

 Assistant Prior, Wallowa Buddhist Temple

-Reverend Clairissa Beattie, a disciple of Reverend Master Meido Tuttle, came to the Wallowa Buddhist Temple in 2010 after more than ten years of monastic training in the Order of Buddhist Contemplatives.
+Reverend Master Clairissa, a disciple of Reverend Master Meido Tuttle, came to the Wallowa Buddhist Temple in 2010 after more than ten years of monastic training in the Order of Buddhist Contemplatives.

 Rev. Clairissa was ordained in 2001 by the late Reverend Master Meiko Jones, then-Prior at the Portland Buddhist Priory.
-At Rev. Meiko’s request, Rev. Clairissa also trained at Throssel Hole Buddhist Abbey, Shasta Abbey, and at the Fugen Forest Hermitage under the late Rev. Master Daizui MacPhillamy.
-Rev. Clairissa was Transmitted by Rev. Meido Tuttle at the Wallowa Buddhist Temple in 2012, and named a Teacher in 2014.
+At Rev. Meiko’s request, Rev. Clairissa also trained at Throssel Hole Buddhist Abbey, Shasta Abbey, and at the Fugen Forest Hermitage under the late Reverend Master Daizui MacPhillamy.
+Rev. Clairissa was transmitted by Rev. Master Meido at the Wallowa Buddhist Temple in 2012 and named a Master by her in 2025.

 Rev. Clairissa has been practicing Serene Reflection Meditation since 1993.